 Available Student Jobs

-Job postings will be updated regularly to bring you the latest information on positions available on campus.
-Continue to check back to see if positions have been added or re-opened.
+Job postings will be updated regularly with the latest information on campus positions available.
+Check back to see if positions have been added or re-opened.

 For details about individual job postings, click on the job listing.
-For each position there is a contact name and email.
-Please contact that person directly for the department’s application and interview process.
+Each position includes a contact name and email or an application.
+Contact that person directly for the department’s application and interview process or complete and submit the application if one is provided.

 - LIFEGUARD - Positions are available at the Pepper Natatorium.
 Must have proper certification with you.
 Afternoon, evening and weekend shifts available.
-For more information and to apply please contact Jake Dacus.
+For more information and to apply, contact Jake Dacus through email by clicking here.

 -